hyurl/alar/api.md

 If `path` is provided (equivalent to `ModuleProxy.serve(config: string)` and `ModuleProxy.connect(config: string)`), the RPC channel will be bound to an IPC channel.
-Otherwise, the RPC channel will be bound a network channel according to the `host` and `port`.
+Otherwise, the RPC channel will be bound to a network channel according to the `host` and `port`.

-If a `secret` key is set, the client must provide the same key when connect, otherwise the server will reject.
+`secret` is used as a password for authentication, if used, the client must provide it as well in order to grant permission to connect.

-The `id` property is of ambiguity.
+The `id` property is a little ambiguous.
 On the server side, if omitted, it will fall back to `dsn`, used for the client routing requests.
-On the client side, if omitted, a random string will be generated, used for the server publishing events.
+On the client side, if omitted, a random string will be generated, used for the server publishing topics.

 The `codec` property sets in what format should the data be transferred.
 Since v5.2, Alar uses a new codec `CLONE` by default, it's based on `JSON` however